KitBishop/new-gpio/README.md

 # **new-gpio**
 Alternative C/C++ code to control Onion Omega GPIO pins

+##This repository is no longer supported.
+It has been superceded by code in the repository https://github.com/KitBishop/Omega-GPIO-I2C-Arduino

 Provides the following components:

 + **libnew-gpio** - static and dynamic link libraries provding GPIO access